 TFSA has no such counterpart and you can keep contributing money into it.

-Please let us know you thoughts and comments below.
+Also, please let us know your thoughts and comments below.